K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

     Click “Cancel” to cancel the process.
      ![](./images/openpaas-eclipse/image17.png)

-4. As “Core / Open PaaS” category appears on the dialog box,
+4. As the “Core / Open PaaS” category appears in the dialog box,
     Select from the checkbox on the left side of the category and click “Next” to proceed to the next step.
     Click the “Cancel” button to cancel the process and exit the screen.
      ![](./images/openpaas-eclipse/image18.png)